7 frugal craft ideas that won’t break the bank

 This idea from Martha Stewart shows you how to re-do an old chair by making a new seat out of cotton or nylon webbing.

-I am imagining excellent colour combinations in the weaved strips – you really could make something beautiful with this idea.
+I am imagining excellent color combinations in the weaved strips – you really could make something beautiful with this idea.

 7. Make a rag quilt.